 One of the fun things about wood-fired outdoor pizza ovens is the variety of wood options.
 Different woods give off different smoky flavors.
 For example, food cooked with cherry wood doesn’t taste the same as food cooked with maple or hickory.
-It might take some trial and error to find the wood that infuses the food with a flavor you like.
+It might take some trial and error to find the wood that infuses the pizza with a flavor you like.

 - Set up the outdoor pizza oven in a well-ventilated area.
 The area should also be surrounded by plenty of walking space because the pizza oven gets very hot.

 - Preheat the oven.
-While some wood-burning ovens can reach the appropriate cooking temperature in as little as five to 10 minutes, you’ll get better results if the entire oven has maintained the temperature for 20 minutes or more.
+While some wood-burning ovens can reach the appropriate cooking temperature in as little as 5 to 10 minutes, you’ll get better results if the entire oven has maintained the temperature for 20 minutes or more.